iresil/NeuralNet/README.md

 ```
 ### Endianness
 The numbers stored in MNIST files are in big-endian format (most significant byte first).
-Conversely, most modern hardware stores numbers in little-endian format.
+Conversely, most modern hardware, stores numbers in little-endian format (least significant byte first).
 Since this repository contains code that's supposed to run on Windows (and no version of Windows released so far runs on big-endian architectures),
 we can be certain that when reading the file we're going to interpret the raw bytes in little-endian format, thus reversing the stored number.
-This is why we need to reverse the number back, so that we can interpret it correctly (i.e. most significant byte first).
+This is why, after reading, we need to reverse the number back, so that we can interpret it correctly (i.e. most significant byte first).

 ## Model Serialization
+The model's parameters (its saved state) are stored in a compact, binary format.
+A unique "magic number" at the start of the file is used
+for format identification, preventing attempts to load incompatible files.
+Each learned weight is identified by its size, name, dimensions and
+actual elements.
+Variable-length fields allow for the flexible storage of information, enabling efficient saving and loading of model weights.
 ### Stored Byte Sizes
 ```mermaid
 packet-beta